bronson/valid/README.md

 - Utilities: nop(), fail([message]), messageFor(test,message), todo([test])
 - JSON: json(schema)

 \*: These are JavaScript keywords.
-While `Valid.undefined()` will work with a lot of interpreters, it won't work everywhere.
+While `Valid.undefined()` works with a lot of interpreters, it doesn't work everywhere.
-Each keyword validation has a more compatible alternative: Valid.undef(), Valid.nil(), etc.
+Each keyword validation has a more compatible alternative that should be used instead: Valid.undef(), Valid.nil(), etc.

 # Errors